tidev/alloy/README.md

 ----------------------

 Alloy provides an ability to have project configurations stored as JSON which will be compiled and conditionalized at build time.
-The configuration will be available in your app at runtime in the variable `CFG$`.
-The config file is generated under the config folder with the name `config.json`.
+The configuration will be available in your app at runtime in the variable `Alloy.CFG`.
+The config file is generated under the app folder with the name `config.json`.

 In the config file, you can specify a set of global key/value pairs, as well as conditional configuration based on build environment and/or operating system target.
 The order of precedence for key merging is `global`, `env` and then `os`.